THE STORY OF CABEL T-B RECORDING

 Overall, this recording is one of

-track of Kelly's last call to Ray, as well as a 79+ minute bonus
+bonus track of Kelly's last call to Ray, as well as a 79+ minute

-you can possibly imagine, it is like riding a roller coaster of laughs.
+than you can possibly imagine, it is like riding a roller coaster of laughs.

 Not to mention, Dino and Kelly work well together one last time, which

-was a real treat to hear.
-(Kelly moves to Norway shortly after this recording)
+was a real treat to hear (Kelly moves to Norway shortly after this recording

-Although Dino's plan did not provide him with his hoped opportunity to
+provide him with his hoped opportunity to kick Ray's ass, it did provide

-fight Ray, it did provide an element of revenge that was even better for
+an element of revenge that was even better for Cabel T-B and us as fans,

-Cabel T-B and us as fans, for Ray truly makes a complete fool of himself!
+for Ray truly makes a complete fool of himself!
+There was so much

-There was so much leftover footage that, during the 2002 tape to CD transfer,
+leftover footage that, during the 2002 tape to CD transfer, Cabel T-B actually

-to hear the original "cut" version, it is an enormous difference in experiences.
+the original "cut" version, it is an enormous difference in experiences.

 The bonus CD "Ferry Footage" is like listening to a lost Cabel T-B recording,